aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

   - Sterol
   - Cholesterol

 Hydrophilic Substances like ions and moderately sized polar molecules through transport proteins.
-They may provide a hydrphilic tunnel or may bind to, and physically carry a substance across.
+They may provide a hydrophilic tunnel or may bind to, and physically carry a substance across.

 ### Functions of Membrane Proteins